Spagero763/GIT-BOUNTY/README.md

 The platform leverages smart contracts to act as a decentralized escrow service, ensuring that funds are only released to the developer once the bounty creator confirms the issue has been resolved.

-## How It Works
+## How It Works: The Payout Flow

+The process is designed to be trustless, with smart contracts acting as a secure, automated escrow agent.

-1.  **Create a Bounty**: A user connects their wallet and provides a GitHub issue URL.
-They specify a bounty amount in DBT (DevBounty Token), which is then locked in an escrow smart contract.
+1.  **Create & Fund a Bounty**: A "Creator" funds a GitHub issue by specifying a bounty amount in DBT (DevBounty Token) and assigning a "Solver's" wallet address.
-2.  **Assign a Solver**: The creator assigns the bounty to a specific developer's wallet address at the time of creation.
+2.  **Secure Escrow**: The `BountyFactory` smart contract immediately takes the DBT from the Creator and locks it in the `EscrowPayments` contract.
+The funds are now held securely in escrow, designated for the specific Solver's wallet.
+3.  **Work is Completed**: The Solver finishes the task on GitHub and their pull request is merged.
+4.  **Creator Confirms Completion**: The Creator clicks "Mark as Completed" in the app.
+This triggers a secure, server-side transaction that calls the `completeBounty` function on the `BountyFactory` contract.
-3.  **Completion & Payout**: Once the work is done and the corresponding pull request is merged, the bounty creator can mark the bounty as "Completed".
-This action triggers the smart contract to release the locked funds to the solver's wallet.
+5.  **Automatic Payout**: The `BountyFactory` contract verifies the action and instructs the `EscrowPayments` contract to release the funds.
+The `EscrowPayments` contract automatically transfers the locked DBT directly to the Solver's wallet.

+This system guarantees that the Creator can't withdraw the funds after they've been committed, and the Solver is assured of their payment as soon as the work is verified.

 ## Technology Stack